 Our pupils’ progress is assessed through the Connecting Steps framework.
 Our pupils are baselined upon starting at Richmond Hill Academy and are allocated an assessment pathway: Engagement or Progression Steps.
 Pupils who are working on Engagement Steps are learners who are not yet engaging in subject specific learning and their focus is on developing their communication, investigation, curiosity and persistence, amongst many other core skills.
 Our pupils who are allocated the Progression Steps framework are assessed on their progress within traditional subjects, such as English, Maths, Science and Foundation Subjects.

 Throughout the school day, pupils are encouraged to access the mainstream learning environments, where appropriate.
-Formal academic inclusion, e.g. participating in mainstream lessons, is currently accessed by our pupils in Green Base, who access lessons alongside their mainstream peers for a proportion of their week.
+Formal academic inclusion, e.g. participating in mainstream lessons, is currently accessed by our pupils in Green and Blue Base, who access lessons alongside their mainstream peers for a proportion of their week.